-I lived in Florida for thirty years, and the peninsula seeped into my blood and into my fiction.
+I have lived in Florida for forty years, and the peninsula seeped into my blood and into my fiction.
 The three novels in my Florida Fiction Series stand alone as complete novels.
 They all share environmental themes with an emphasis on preserving the fragile landscapes where abundant flora and fauna struggle to live beside man.
 All of the novels contain complicated love stories, intense family drama, and a passion for the Sunshine State.

 Book Review: Native Lands is a gripping and entertaining thriller with depth, wonderful characters and well-planted parallels between the two engaging narratives.
 There is a beautiful and warm feel of Native Lands and an excellent and uplifting moral that won’t lecture or patronize.
 A truly great read. –Christoph Fischer, Author